About the Site

 Vladimir started his photographic journey with a digital point-and-shoot, using the DPReview forums for guidance and inspiration.
 These days, he likes to carry around a full frame DSLR with a fast prime lens to capture his adventures in parenting, rock climbing, and exploring the world.
 Although he initially taught himself to code by making websites in the early days of the web, he wanted to prove to himself that he could also make 'real' software, and spent over 12 years at Microsoft, working on projects ranging from obscure network protocols to Skype-enabled meeting rooms.
 He is excited to join DPReview, where he can combine geeking out over cameras with geeking out over code.

-Although no longer involved in the day-to-day running of the site, Phil's influence still looms large and he remains a friend to the site and to the team.
-After over a decade working 24/7 at the helm of DPReview Phil left to pursue other interests in 2010.
+Phil founded DPReview in 1998 and left in 2010.
+Although no longer involved in the day-to-day running of the site, his influence still looms large and he remains a friend to the site and to the team.

 Support this site